Tragic Ceremony: Plot

-After falling asleep upstairs, Fred awakens and finds Bill has vanished.
+After falling asleep upstairs, Fred awakens and finds Bill missing.
 He searches for him and finds his corpse in a closet.
 Later, Fred is found with his throat slashed in the bathroom.
 Jane and Joe flee the home, riding into the woods on a motorcycle.
-The two stop in a meadow to rest, and begin to kiss.
-Joe looks down at Jane, and sees the flesh around her mouth turn necrotic.
-Terrified, he flees on the motorcycle, but crashes into a pond.
-Jane appears at the edge of the pond, her face pale but mouth restored; Joe begs for her help, but she watches silently as he drowns.
+The two stop in a meadow to rest and begin to kiss.
+Joe looks down at Jane and sees the flesh around her mouth turn necrotic.
+Terrified, he flees on the motorcycle but crashes into a pond.
+Jane appears at the edge of the pond, her face pale but mouth restored; Joe begs for her help but she watches silently as he drowns.

 Later, Jane is at a mental institution, where she is questioned by psychologists and doctors.
 In her room, she is confronted by an apparition of Lady Alexander, who stabs her to death.
 The apparition then leaves the hospital and enters a taxi, asking the driver to take her to the villa.
 It is implied that during the attempted sacrifice, Lady Alexander's spirit had taken over Jane's body and had been vying for control of it, thus murdering the three men.